wedesoft/anymeal/README.md

 ## Installation

-Download [anymeal-master.zip][3] and then install the software as follows:
+Download [anymeal-master.zip][3] and then install the software under GNU/Linux as follows:

 ```Shell
 unzip anymeal-master.zip